 The "8 Keys to Success" include the following:

 1. Create a culture of trust and connectedness across the campus community to promote well-being and success for veterans.

 2. Ensure consistent and sustained support from campus leadership.

-6. Use a uniform set of data tools to collect and track information on Veterans, including demographics, retention and degree completion.
+6. Utilize a uniform set of data tools to collect and track information on veterans, including demographics, retention and degree completion.